 The BADER Consortium asked the question “how do you sustain and advance the work of researchers and clinicians at medical treatment facilities when they may not have the entire infrastructure needed to conduct the clinical trials independently?”
-The solution was to focus on those sites and individuals at those sites to help them advance efforts inherently focused on their mission.
+The solution was to focus on those sites and individuals at those sites to help them advance efforts essential to their mission.

 The BADER Consortium established a working network that assisted its military, Veterans Administration and civilian partner sites to perform the research necessary to enhance their patient care services.
 The Consortium was not about just conducting research projects; it’s central focus was on returning injured service members to their optimal levels of performance.
 Multi-disciplinary teams of researchers and clinicians at the sites identified rehabilitation challenges and the research projects emerged naturally.